How to apply for your first Irish passport as an adult

 - Have your photo taken at a participating photo provider, who will give you a unique code to include with your online application.

-- Have your photo taken at a photo provider, and ask them to email it to you, or save the photo on a USB device, or other storage method.
-You must have access to the photo when completing your online application
+- Have your photo taken at a photo provider, and ask them to email it to you, or save the photo on a USB device, or another storage method.
+You must have access to the photo when completing your online application.

 - Take a photo at home using a digital camera or smartphone.
 This cannot be a “selfie” and you should not use the zoom function of your camera.
 The photo must capture your image from the waist upwards.